 2019-P Native American Sacagawea Dollar Value

-The 2019-P Native American Sacagawea Dollar holds a special place in modern numismatics as it commemorates Mary Golda Ross, the first Native American engineer in the U.S. space program and a pioneering figure at Lockheed’s top-secret Skunk Works.
+The 2019-P Native American Sacagawea Dollar honors Mary Golda Ross — the first Native American engineer in the U.S. space program and a pioneering figure at Lockheed’s top-secret Skunk Works division, where she contributed classified designs for interplanetary spacecraft and satellites.
+Released during the 50th anniversary of the Apollo 11 moon landing, this coin bridges Native American heritage with space exploration history.

 2019-P Native American Position A Sacagawea Dollar Price/Grade Chart